-The way he does also give him huge power in the interaction because he’s implying that the woman is rambling on and babbling and he is the intelligent one who is now bringing the conversation towards its central proposition.
+His reply implies the student is rambling on and babbling, while he is the intelligent one who brings the conversation towards its central -and correct- proposition.

 People remember mostly how things begin and how they end (Elliot Aronson, 2011).

-This is highly relevant to an aggressive debater like Ben Shapiro, because if all he did was to aggress and deride, then people would leave with a very bad impression of him.
+This is much needed to an aggressive debater like Ben Shapiro, because if all he did was to aggress and deride, then people would leave with a rather bad impression of him.

 Instead, I have noticed he often ends with a more conciliatory tone.
 That allows him to take rather extremist positions but still makes it seem like he’s quite open.

-But mostly, it allows him to shred his opponents to pieces, then offer an olive branch in the end and look like he’s a very magnanimous dude.
+But mostly, it allows him to act like a bully, tear his opponents to pieces, and then end with a more respectful, conciliatory, and high-warmth tone to look magnanimous.

-His opponents, browbeaten during the whole arguments, are often more than happy to take that olive branch which is a way of saving (some) face.
+His opponents, browbeaten during the whole argument, are sometimes more than happy to take that olive branch to save (some) face.

-To people looking from the outside, that seems like Shapiro destroys his opponents with hard facts, data and strong arguments.
+To people looking from the outside, it looks like Shapiro destroys his opponents with hard facts, data, and solid logic.

-And then, he is nice enough to end in friendship.
+And then, he gets to seem nice and “superior” to personal squabbles to end in friendship.